What is the operating temperature range for the Containment Berms?

 What about custom heights?

-At present, the standard height for the Foam Wall Model Containment Berm is 2" but can also be made in heights up to 12".
-The Stake Wall Containment Berm, Ultimate Containment Berm and Collapsible Wall Containment Berm Models are available with 12" sidewalls.
-The Compact Model Containment Berm can be made with sidewall heights up to 18".
-Rapid Rise Containment Berms are available with 12" sidewalls.
+At present, the standard height for the Foam Wall Model Containment Berm is 2" and 4" but can also be made in heights up to 12".
+The Stake Wall Containment Berm and Ultimate Containment Berm are available with 12" sidewalls.
+The Economy Model, Rapid Rise, Collapsible Wall and Compact Model Containment Berms can be made with sidewall heights of 12", 18" or 24".

 What freight class do the Containment Berms ship under?